-You should use the fuels, oils and greases according to specifications as listed in the owner's manual.
+Use the fuels and operating fluids as specified in the Owner's Manual.

 Spare parts, accessories

 For your own safety, only use spare parts and accessory products that have been approved and/or recommended by KTM and have them installed by an authorized KTM workshop.
 KTM accepts no liability for other products and any resulting damage.